Hitachi/ImmutableStorage/doc/ImmutableStorageClient.md

 ## 2. Selecting an Application User
 You can use a key pair for an application user to access Immutable Storage service.
-You have to export this key pair to regular files except in Web applications since this key pair is stored on your browser.
+You need to export this key pair to regular files except in Web applications since this key pair is stored on your browser.
 1. Select the __Key Management__ tab.
 2. Click the __Export__ button at the "Private key".
 3. Click another __Export__ button at the "Certificate".